weiserlab/ambuj/position.md

 ## Doctoral Disseration (PhD Studies) (Positions open in this round: 3 NOS)

+Our research group is pursuing two major directions; STICORS and Beyond RF.

+STICORS: This is a multi-year ambitious project with an aim to develop framework for general purpose, flexible form factor, and ever lasting computers.
+These computers go much beyond classic sensor platforms, and are not at all restricted to sense-and-transmit regime of the past decade.
+These sensors would sense the physical world, actuate environment, interact with users, process, store and infer information, and can wireless transmit to very large distances. ß

+Beyond RF:

 Following are examples of projects that can be pursued for doctoral studies:

 ### P1: Enabling Low-power communication for Internet of Things